Thelymitra arenaria

-Thelymitra arenaria, commonly called the forest sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra arenaria, commonly called forest sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single long, narrow leaf and up to sixteen purplish self-pollinating flowers which only open on hot days.

 Description

 Thelymitra arenaria is a tuberous, perennial herb with a single leathery, channelled, dark green linear to lance-shaped leaf 150-300 mm long and 8-18 mm wide with a purplish base.
 Between two and sixteen purplish flowers 16-26 mm wide are borne on a flowering stem 240-400 mm tall.
 There are usually and two bracts on the flowering stem.
 The sepals and petals are 8-15 mm long and 4-8 mm wide.
 The column is pale blue with dark blue streaks, 4.5-6 mm long and 2.5-3.5 mm wide.
 The lobe on the top of the anther is dark brown with a yellow tip and gently curved.
 The side lobes curve upwards and have dense, hairbrush-like tufts of white hairs.
 The flowers are self-pollinating and only open on warm to hot, humid days.
 Flowering occurs from October to December.